Adapter Design Pattern

 Test your understanding of Adapter, Composite, and Facade — their distinctions, design decisions, and when to apply each.

 A TurkeyAdapter implements the Duck interface.
-The fly() method calls turkey.flyShort() five times in a loop to simulate a longer flight.
+The fly() method calls turkey.fly() five times in a loop because a duck’s flight is much longer than a turkey’s short hop.
 What design concern does this raise?

 A colleague says: “We should use an Adapter between our service and the database layer.”
 Your team wrote both the service and the database layer.
 What is the best response?